Aimeedeer/bigannouncement/doc/hacklog.md

 And using this version we do not see the error any more.

-Based on this experience we feel that using js-ipfs from the CDN, which may serve us any arbitrary version of the library, is unwise, and that we should be using our own build of the library.
+Based on this experience we thank that using js-ipfs (or web3.js) from the CDN, which may serve us any arbitrary version of the library, is unwise, particularly for a website that is intended to be durably uncensorable, and that we should be using our own build of the library.

 So we tried to build js-ipfs.

 We found the documentation incomplete.
-As with other JS projects we've experienced, experienced JS devs might be able to infer the missing instructions, but we had a difficult time.
+Experienced JS devs might be able to infer the missing instructions, but we had a difficult time.

 The most obvious missing information in the build instructions was to explain _where the output of `npm run build` would be_.

-We finally found it at`js-ipfs/packages/ipfs/dist/`, but the build process only produced the minified script, `index.min.js' (contrary to what the instructions say), and we really want the unminified javascript for development.
+We finally found it at`js-ipfs/packages/ipfs/dist/`, but the build process only produced the minified script, `index.min.js` (contrary to what the instructions say), and we really want the unminified script for development.

 During this process we had to read a bit about npm, lerna, aegir, and webpack, while reading through layers of config files, and